 The project also involved encounters with objects that were more familiar to those of us working in the arts and humanities.
-A 5 workshop in the Special Collections of the University Library allowed us to look together at printed material on earthquakes ranging from the sixteenth to the nineteenth century, drawn mainly from the Eyles Collection (Eyles and Eyles, 1679 - 1983).
-Here, the objects of our attention were sometimes fragile books resting on foam cradles, pages held down with snake weights - works with evocative paragraph-long titles such as "A true and exact relation of the most dreadful earthquake which happened in the City of Naples and several parts of that Kingdom, June the 5th, 1688: whereby about forty cities and villages were either Deleted: and
+A workshop in the Special Collections of the University Library allowed us to look together at printed material on earthquakes ranging from the sixteenth to the nineteenth century, drawn mainly from the Eyles Collection (Eyles and Eyles, 1679 - 1983) Here, the objects of our attention were sometimes fragile books resting on foam cradles, pages held down with snake weights - works with evocative paragraph-long titles such as "A true and exact relation of the most dreadful earthquake which happened in the City of Naples and several parts of that Kingdom, June the 5th, 1688: whereby about forty cities and villages were either wholly ruin'd or extreamly damnified; eight thousand persons destroy'd and about eight hundred wounded; of which four hundred were digg'd out of the ruins, and many others miraculously preserved, translated from the Italian copy printed at Naples, by an eye-witness of those miserable ruins" (J.P., 1688).
+We scrutinized striking images such as Athanasius Kircher's cross-sections of the Earth (Kircher, 2015), previously met as disembodied images on the web (a very different experience from turning the pages of Mundus Subterraneus in its published book form).
+Voices from the past included descriptions of the